What? :

 marshes:

-are many large water marshes at the south and east section of the park.
-There are
+There are many large water marshes at the south and east section of the park.
+There are few trails that will take you near the pounds.
+Along the trails you can find bird watching view points with benches.

-points.
-You can go all the way to the north east park section and connect to
+You can walk all the way to the north east park section and connect there to the Alameda Creek Trail.

 Hills

-can hike all hill tops or there are many connecting trails that do not climb
+In addition there are many connecting trails that usually do not climb

 the hills top.